coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 ubuntu$ sudo service nginx restart
 ```

+Finally, on your local machine, run `cap production deploy`.
+Watch as the magic happens, Capistrano deploys to your server, and your'e good to go.

 Awesome, now check it out at your Amazon IP address.

 Head back to your EC2 Resource console, and find the value listed under Public DNS (IPv4) - then paste that into your browser.

 You should be good to go!
 Congrats!
 You did it!

-This post has been pretty long, but I hope you found it helpful.
-Again, this was a pretty limited scope and just covered how to get a new Rails 6 application up and running on a plain Amazon EC2 instance - no more.

-I'll be documenting the development of the Trackerr app on my blog here, and up next I plan to:
+Here are some next steps I'll be taking with this application:

-1. Set up an easier way to deploy changes to the app on the server.
+1. Set up the DNS records
 2. Set up a production-level database for the application.
-3. Configure the DNS settings for the application.
-4. Actually build the application.
+3. Actually build the application.

 *Questions?
 Comments?
 Approval?
 Disapproval?
 Send it all along to tyler@ogdenstudios.xyz*